TroelsMortensen/CodeLabs/Tutorials/NetTodoApp-Part1-BlazorWASM/008 File data component.md

 ![img.png](Resources/SolutionSetupDone.png)

 We have components for the three layers: network, domain, data access.
-And a component for our model classes, or entities.
+And a component for our model classes, and other domain stuff.

 ### Dependencies

-Some components need to know about others, in order to use their functionality or classes.
-E.g. the FileData component needs to know about the classes in Entities component, and so we need to add a dependency from FileData to Entities.
+Some components need to know about others, in order to use their functionality or classes.\
-The DAO classes in FileData also needs to implement interfaces located in Domain, so we need a dependency there as well.
+The Data Access Object classes in `FileData` need to implement interfaces located in `Application`, so we need a dependency from `FileData` to `Application`.

 It is done like this: